 Building Lasting Motivation and Behavior

-My three-part, evidence-based Behavioral Blueprints framework, above, helps organizations and health professionals better achieve behavioral sustainability and other key outcomes among end user populations by making sure global strategies, specific program activities, counseling protocols, and algorithms:
+My three-part Behavioral Blueprints framework, above, is based on a novel integration of key science and helps organizations and health professionals better achieve behavioral sustainability and other key outcomes among end user populations by making sure global strategies, specific program activities, counseling protocols, and algorithms:

 • Contain the right emotional hooks to optimally engage and motivate both women and men